Call 724-983-5441 to volunteer

 Volunteers are an integral part of the Sharon Regional family.
 They go through an interview process, orientation and job specific training, yearly inservices and annual evaluations.

 You will meet with our Volunteer Coordinator to determine how your interests and skills match the needs of the Health System.
 And you'll receive training for your volunteer duties so you can give that "special touch."

-Benefits of volunteering include a free annual flu shot and TB screening; annual fall recognition dinner; bi-monthly newsletter; free meals after three hours of service; and tokens for free parking.
+Benefits of volunteering include a free annual flu shot and TB screening, annual recognition dinner, and free meals after three hours of service.